 Admissions Process for Homeschool Students

-With roughly 30% of our students having completed all or some homeschooling in high school, our admissions team is equipped to serve you well.
-TMU aims to further cement the biblical foundations you have set in your homeschooling – all while providing an excellent academic and social experience which prepares each student for career success, but also for Christ-honoring lives in the home, church, and community.
+TMU aims to further cement the biblical foundations you have set in your homeschooling – all while providing the excellent academic and student life experience which prepares each student for career success, but also for Christ-honoring lives in the home, church, and community.

 See more Frequently Asked Questions (F.A.Q.) for Homeschool Students.